 The Secretariat's thematic programme on marine biodiversity (SPAW) supports countries of the WCR in meeting objectives of the global cluster of biodiversity conventions and initiatives such as the Convention on Biological Diversity, the Convention on Wetlands of International Importance, the Convention on the Conservation of Migratory Species of Wild Animals, and the Convention on International Trade in Endangered Species of Wild Fauna and Flora, as well as the International Coral Reef Initiative.
-In addition, through the pollution sub-programme, the Secretariat supports the implementation of the Chemical cluster of the MEAs, including the Basel, Rotterdam, Minamata and Stockholm Conventions.
+In addition, through the pollution subprogramme, the Secretariat supports the implementation of the Chemical cluster of the MEAs, including the Basel, Rotterdam, Minamata and Stockholm Conventions.
 These all have Secretariats under the auspices of UNEP.
-Other Convention, Ballast Water Convention, and International Convention for the Prevention of Pollution from Ships further support the objectives of two technical sub-programmes of the Secretariat.
+Other Conventions and Agreements governed by the International Maritime Organization, such as the London Convention, Ballast Water Convention, and International Convention for the Prevention of Pollution from Ships further support the objectives of two technical sub-programmes of the Secretariat.
 The SPAW Secretariat also has a partnership agreement with the International Whaling Commission on areas of shared interest, including responsible whale watching, bycatch mitigation, and ship strike reduction of marine mammals.